G4S overhaul begins to pay off as profits rise

 BRITAIN, EMERGING MARKETS

-G4S results came a day after British rival Serco (SRP.L), which was also caught in the tagging scandal, reported a 59 percent drop in first-half adjusted operating profit due to the fallout from the fiasco and poor performance on a range of other contracts.
+G4S results came a day after British rival Serco, which was also caught in the tagging scandal, reported a 59 percent drop in first-half adjusted operating profit due to the fallout from the fiasco and poor performance on a range of other contracts.

 Like G4S, Serco has brought in new management to overhaul the group and restore its reputation in Britain, but the effort is more recent and a recovery is some way off, analysts say.
 Serco makes about half of its sales in Britain.